JoeLollo21/Neat-Datasets/README.md

 <br>
 - pokemon.csv includes information of all Pokemon from Gens 1-7 taken from [Pokemon Showdown](https://play.pokemonshowdown.com/).
 <br>
-- Seattle-Libraries.csv and Seattle-Cultural-Spaces.csv are from the [City of Seattle's Open Data Portal](https://data.seattle.gov/).
+- Seattle-Libraries.csv and Seattle-Cultural-Spaces.csv are from the City of Seattle [Open Data Portal](https://data.seattle.gov/).